 A brief introduction to ORCA lane separators

 Their two faces differ from each other.
-The half battered kerb face is kept towards the motor vehicle, motor traffic, or vehicle traffic side.
-On the other hand, the other concave face is kept towards the cyclist, bicyclist, and motorist to create a bicycle-friendly cycle lane (also named bike path, protected bike lane, cycle track), or any other cycling infrastructure.
+The half-battered kerb face is kept towards the motor vehicle, motor traffic, or vehicle traffic side.
+On the other hand, the other concave face is kept towards the cyclist, bicyclist, and motorist to create a bicycle-friendly cycle lane (also named bike path, protected bike lane, or cycle track) or any other cycling infrastructure.

 There is no need to excavate the road to install them on a roadway.
 You can simply bolt them down and save time.
 Since they are stand-alone products, they cause minimal disruption to a pedestrian and people biking and walking.

 Pros and cons of using ORCA lane separators